andrew/vid/SPEC.md

     $ vid lib/query.js:42 lib/audit.js:88
     VID-...                        # multi-sink combined VID

 Setting `VID_DEBUG=1` prints the preimage and per-sink (mode, language, OID) to stderr alongside the VID, which is what test vectors are confirmed against.

 The test corpus lives in [examples/](examples/), with each fixture as a directory containing a vulnerable file, a fixed file, a perturbation file (the vulnerable file with edits outside the sink function), and an `advisory.yaml` manifest with the golden VID.
+Multi-sink fixtures use the plural `sinks`, `fixed_sinks`, and `perturbation_sinks` forms in place of the singular fields.

-The test runner walks `examples/*/advisory.yaml`, computes the VID for each sink, and asserts that the sink VID matches the golden, that the fixed-file VID differs from the vulnerable VID, and that the perturbed-file VID equals the vulnerable VID.
+The test runner walks `examples/*/advisory.yaml`, computes the VID for each sink (or sink list), and asserts that the sink VID matches the golden, that the fixed VID differs from the vulnerable VID, and that the perturbed VID equals the vulnerable VID.
+What the corpus validates is therefore boundary stability across grammar versions and out-of-function invariance against perturbation.
+The cross-artefact byte-identity claim (registry tarball vs. git checkout vs. distro repackaging of the same release) is asserted by the construction but not yet measured by the corpus.